mysociety/alaveteli/running/server.md

 title: Production server best prctices
 ---

-# Production server best prctices
+# Production server best practices

 <p class="lead">
-  This list of notes serve as a checklist to make sure you're running your production server sensibly.
+  These notes serve as a checklist to make sure you're running your production server sensibly.
 Of course you should refer to this list before you've gone live.
 </p>